swissquote/crafty/packages/crafty-preset-eslint/README.md

 The additions made by this command are:

 - Pre-configured rules, defined by [`eslint-plugin-swissquote`](05_Packages/10_eslint-plugin-swissquote.md) activated using `--preset`.
-- Uses `@babel/eslint-parser` as a parser to support new syntax that ESLint doesn't understand yet.
+- Works for JavaScript and for TypeScript

-there are 4 presets available for you :
+there are four presets available for you :

-- `format` Base formatting rules, should work on any code (included in `legacy` and `recommended`)
+- `format` Base formatting rules should work on any code (included in `legacy` and `recommended`)
 - `node` Adds environment information for Node.js
 - `legacy` For all your EcmaScript 5 code
-- `recommended` For al your EcmaScript 2015+ code, also contains rules for React
+- `recommended` For all your EcmaScript 2015+ code, it also contains rules for React

-Setting presets is done with the `--preset` option
+You can enable those preset with the `--preset {the_preset}` option on the command line

-The order of the presets is important as some rules might override previous ones.
+The order of the presets is essential as some rules might override previous ones.

 For example: